 - Trying to do a haircut without all the necessary tools and so on.

-You can learn more about these and more on these insightful haircutting mistakes.
+You can learn more about these and more about these insightful haircutting mistakes.

 4. Learn the Basics of Hair Clipping